Save Money and Time: A Simple Guide to Washing Your Car

-Learn how to wash your car at home and save that money.
-By using some everyday items and a little common sense, you can clean your car better than your local body shop ever could.
+Learn how to wash your car at home and save money.
+With some everyday items and a little common sense, you can clean your car better than your local body shop ever could.

 We all know washing your car at home is less expensive than taking your car to your favorite local car wash.
 You can spend as much as $30 for an exterior car wash (average nationwide).